 This module will be taught over the summer months through individual supervision of students' rehearsal for and direction of a play of between 60-90 minutes' duration for public viewing in one of The Lir studios.
 The module is designed to bridge the gap between training and the theatre and related industries.
 Students will be required to keep a reflective journal.
 In term three and over the summer months students will also undertake two six-week placements with professional directors, supervised by the directing tutor.
 Students will be encouraged to keep a journal of reflective practice, throughout the placements and productions, which may form part of the assessment outlined below.
 A series of professional development talks, seminars and classes will complete the module.

-Theatre Production of between 0-90 minutes' duration (80%); reflective journal and placements (20%)
+Theatre Production of between 60-90 minutes' duration (80%); Gradfest Reflective Journal (10%) and Placements (10%).